 As we’re observing rapid ecommerce growth, websites multiply every day and you can find absolutely any type of business online.
 In order to stand out from that crowd, you need to focus on delivering the best website usability, high-quality service, and total positive customer experience at all levels.
 So stop worrying about scaring your customers off with website intercept surveys.
 Use them smartly and people will surely appreciate your concern and eagerly share their thoughts.
 They also want to use solutions that evolve and offer constant quality improvement.

-You can target your respondent way more precisely.
+You can target your respondents way more precisely.
 Decide whether you want feedback from first-time visitors, people only viewing some parts of your website or performing a specific action, visitors from the US only or those who log in at night.
 You may want to run a survey on people who only use a mobile version of your service on their tablets or smartphones.
 Ask customers who completed their transactions if they were satisfied with payment options.
-Find out what is the most attractive form and place for adds on your site and attract more marketers.
-Learn all about the cart abandonment reasons in your eshop to prevent it.
+Find out what is the most attractive form and place for ads on your website and attract more marketers.
+Learn all about the cart abandonment reasons in your e-shop to prevent it.
 With website intercept surveys you get full control over what you want to survey and the possibilities are limitless.

 Stronger Call to Action

 Website intercept surveys that use pop-ups or widgets usually have higher response rates than email-distributed surveys.
 One reason for that is that they are a more prominent call to action and they require an immediate reaction : either you complete the survey or close the window.
 You cannot dwell on the subject, leave the message for later or postpone the survey completion, which often happens with email invites that are never opened again.
 And for many, it doesn’t come that easy to reject a well-prepared and justified request.
 So, when unable to leave the decision for later and faced with a yes-no choice, your respondents won’t be that eager to close the pop-up.

 There are plenty of different website intercept survey possibilities to invite your visitors to complete the survey :